hyperledger/fabric-private-chaincode/README.md

 Found a bug?
 Need help to fix an issue?
 You have a great idea for a new feature?
 Talk to us!
 You can reach us on [RocketChat](https://chat.hyperledger.org/) in #private-data-objects.

-For more information on how to contribute to Fabric Private Chaincode please see our [contribution](CONTRIBUTING.md) section.

 We also have a weekly meeting every Tuesday at 3 pm GMT on [Zoom](https://zoom.us/my/hyperledger.community.3).
 Please see the Hyperledger [community calendar](https://wiki.hyperledger.org/display/HYP/Calendar+of+Public+Meetings) for details.

+## Contributions Welcome

+For more information on how to contribute to Fabric Private Chaincode please see our [contribution](CONTRIBUTING.md) section.

 ## References